Normal Female Bladder Function

 Oxybutynin (Ditropan) Is an anticholinergic agent that act to inhibit and quieten bladder contractions.
 Dose: 2.5mg 2x a day up to 5mg 3x a day Side Effect: Dry mouth, blurred vision, constipation, reflux are a few.
 This tablet is contraindicated in women with acute angle glaucoma.
 Oxybutinon is also available in a patch called Oxytrol and this reduces some of the side-effects experienced with the oral form.
 The patch is used 2 times a week and are usually placed on the abdomen.
 The patch can cause redness of the skin in a small number.

 Mirabegron (Betmiga) is a newer class of medication called a beta3 agonist and works to stop the bladder contractions in a different manner to the anti-cholinergic medications above.
-This is an attractive option in those who are unable to tolerate or who wish to avoid any risk of these side-effectsdo not wish to risk the side-effects (impaired cognitive function).
+This is an attractive option in those who are unable to tolerate, or who wish to avoid any risk of anti-cholinergic side-effects.
 Women with uncontrolled high blood pressure should not take this medication.
 Check your blood pressure with your GP every six months.

 Botox injections in the bladder